graphql/graphql-spec/spec/Section 6 -- Execution.md

   {errors}.
 - Set the corresponding entries on {initialPayload} to {data} and {errors}.
-- Let {subsequentResults} be the result of {YieldSubsequentResults(ids, futures)}.
+- Let {subsequentResults} be the result of {YieldSubsequentResults(ids, deferStates, futures)}.
 - Return {initialPayload} and {subsequentResults}.

 ### Field Collection

-Before execution, the selection set is converted to a grouped field set by calling {CollectFields()}.
-Each entry in the grouped field set is a list of fields that share a response key (the alias if defined, otherwise the field name).
+Before execution, selection set(s) are converted to a field plan via a two-step process.
+In the first step, selections are converted into a grouped field set by calling {CollectFields()}.
+Each entry in a grouped field set is a list of Field Details records describing all fields that share a response key (the alias if defined, otherwise the field name).
 This ensures all fields with the same response key (including those in referenced fragments) are executed at the same time.

+A Field Details record is a structure containing:

+- {node}: the field node itself.
+- {deferUsage}: the Defer Usage record corresponding to the deferred fragment enclosing this field, not defined if the field was not deferred.

+Defer Usage records contain information derived from the presence of a `@defer` directive on a fragment and are structures containing:

+- {label}: value of the corresponding argument to the `@defer` directive.

-As an example, collecting the fields of this selection set would collect two instances of the field `a` and one of field `b`:
+As an example, collecting the fields of this selection set would return field details related to two instances of the field `a` and one of field `b`:

 ```graphql example
 {